 I was (stupidly) skeptical about churros when I first moved to Mexico.

-Well, well, well… A few dinners at Cozumel’s delicious and charming Kondesa restaurant and a few encounters with our beloved bicycle-riding neighbor, Javier (“the churro guy”) have set me straight.
+Well, well, well… A few dinners at Cozumel’s restaurants and several encounters with my favorite churro carts around town, not to mention our beloved bicycle-riding neighbor, Javier (“the churro guy”), have completely set me straight.

 Look for Javier making his daily rounds pedaling up and down Melgar Avenue, always armed with a fresh container of cream- or strawberry-filled churros, ready for the asking.
 (Or send him a WhatsApp!
 I don’t want to give out his personal info, but you can find him pretty easily on Facebook via a couple of well-known Cozumel pages).